lmcrean/documentations/readme.md

 The user can toggle between sorting content by highest vote vs newest post.
 The default is highest vote.
 This applies to both questions and answers.
 Answers also provides a toggle to sort by oldest post, so they can get a sense of the narrative.

 ##  1.6.
-Toggles Views between Compact and Expanded
+Convenient User Authentication with Google and Microsoft <!-- omit in toc-->

 ##  1.7.
-Convenient User Authentication with Google and Microsoft <!-- omit in toc-->

-##  1.8.
 Landing Page <!-- omit in toc-->

 The landing page provides a brief description of the site and a call to action to sign up.
 It also provides a link to the questions page.
 It features appealing animations and a video background.

+Dynamic Tabs are used to toggle between sign in and sign up.

+For Accessibility an option to pause the video is provided.

+For surface appeal dynamic animations are included, including a custom CSS logo.

+## 1.8.
+Bookmarks <!-- omit in toc-->

+The user can bookmark questions.
+This is particularly useful for questions that the user wants to return to later.

 ## 1.9.
+Update Profile <!-- omit in toc-->

+The user can update their profile.
+This includes updating their username and password.

+##  1.8.
 Navbar <!-- omit in toc-->

+The navbar provides all the important links to the landing page, questions page, and the user's profile.
+It also provides a link to sign in and sign out.

+A custom CSS Logo is included in the navbar.

+##  1.9.
+Footer <!-- omit in toc-->

+The footer provides links to the developer's social media and a link to the developer's portfolio.

 ## 1.10.
-Footer <!-- omit in toc-->
+About Page <!-- omit in toc-->

+The About Page provides a brief description of the site and introduces the developer.
+It also links to this README and the developer's portfolio.